Capp3/broadcast-flow-control-system/docs/index.md

 # Broadcast Management System Documentation

 Welcome to the comprehensive documentation for the Broadcast Management System (BMS).
-This documentation covers both the frontend React application and the backend Django implementation.
+This documentation covers both the Lovable-developed React frontend application and the Django backend implementation.

 ## Overview